Controlling the controllable

 AI: Riding the Wave Without Wiping Out

-Unsurprisingly AI tops the charts as the trending topic for the industry, followed by Zero Trust security models.
-On top of this, it is also the topic IT decision-makers are most interested in learning more about in the next six months.
-It’s important to understand what your prospects consider the most pressing topics and - IF* relevant - ensure you are part of the conversation.
+Unsurprisingly, AI tops the charts as the trending topic for the industry, followed by Zero Trust security models.
+It is also the topic decision-makers are most interested in learning more about in the next six months.

 Don't get caught out by buzzword bingo

-So how can you differentiate and begin to move beyond the buzzword?
+How can you differentiate and begin to move beyond the buzzword?
 Your approach needs to be multifaceted.
 You need to engage in the latest conversations while staying clear of generic AI announcements.
 You need to delve deeper and focus on specific applications of AI within your cybersecurity solutions or important themes like regulation.
 Importantly, you need to bring it back to how it is going to help your clients, customers, and prospects.
 This showcases your expertise and avoids the trap of repetitive, uninformative rhetoric.

 Where do you start?